The bees are coming!

 Feel free to design additional ants, layouts, and assault plans and post them to Piazza.

-Acknowledgments: Tom Magrino and Eric Tzeng developed this project with John DeNero.
+Acknowledgements: Tom Magrino and Eric Tzeng developed this project with John DeNero.
 Jessica Wan contributed the artwork.
 Joy Jeng and Mark Miyashita invented the queen ant.
-Many others have contributed to the project as well!